-I graduated from Ryerson University with a Bachelor of Applied Arts, Major: Photographic Arts – Film and worked in the film and video industry for several years after this in a variety of position from assisting and shooting to producing, before expanding into web and digital work (which I still continue to do) while I raised my family.
+I graduated from Ryerson with a Bachelor of Applied Arts, Major: Photographic Arts – Film.
+I worked in the film and video industry for several years after in a variety of positions from camera assisting and shooting to producing, before expanding into web and digital work (which I still continue to do along side of making photographic art) while I raised my family.

-Photography started as a hobby and an opportunity to experiment with many photographic, lighting and editing techniques.
 I have a love of light and mood and capturing or creating this is what I love the most about photography.
-Over time I started to sell some of my landscapes, and moonlight doing a little food and beverage photography.

 Personal Projects Beginning in 2020

 I feel my best creative work started with a feeling, a piece of true honesty.
 2020 afforded me the opportunity to look inward, and so I started exploring more personal themes in my work, influenced and informed by my love of film, literature, and story.